-Study Population: Participants are HIV-infected, treatment-experienced adults who have received continuous ART for at least 6 months and who have HIV RNA <200 copies/mL for at least 3 months prior to study entry.
+Study Population: Participants are treatment-experienced adults with HIV who have received continuous ART for at least 6 months and who have HIV RNA <200 copies/mL for at least 3 months prior to study entry.

-Dosing: Participants will receive mDAPTA 0.01 mg administered intranasally twice daily for 24 weeks versus similarly administered placebo, each in combination with ART.14
+Dosing: Participants will receive mDAPTA 0.01 mg administered intranasally twice daily for 24 weeks versus similarly administered placebo, each in combination with ART.13

-In a small study investigating the antiviral and immune benefits of peptide T in 11 HIV-infected participants, peptide T was considered safe, with no drug-associated toxicities reported.
-No nasal pathologies were detected.11
+In a small study investigating the antiviral and immune benefits of peptide T in 11 participants with HIV, peptide T was considered safe, with no drug-associated toxicities reported.
+No nasal pathologies were detected.10

 In the Phase II study (NCT00000392

-) of peptide T in patients with HIV-associated cognitive impairment, researchers indicated no clinically significant toxic effects associated with peptide T use.
-However, mood disturbance severity was significantly greater in the peptide T group versus the placebo group, with 7 Grade 3 events occurring in the peptide T group versus 1 in the placebo group.
-Investigators indicated that this difference could be attributed to more severe mood disturbances at study entry in the peptide T arm participants than in the placebo arm participants.
+) of peptide T in participants with HIV-associated cognitive impairment, researchers indicated no clinically significant toxic effects associated with peptide T use.
+However, the severity of mood disturbances was significantly greater in the peptide T group than in the placebo group, with 7 Grade 3 events occurring in the peptide T group and 1 in the placebo group.
+Investigators indicated that this difference could be attributed to more severe mood disturbances at study entry in the peptide T group than in the placebo group.
 In addition, rash was significantly more severe in the peptide T group than in the placebo group.
-Participants receiving peptide T had a higher prevalence (borderline significant) of nasal congestion, proteinuria, and eosinophilia than participants receiving placebo.12,13
+Participants receiving peptide T had a higher prevalence (borderline significant) of nasal congestion, proteinuria, and eosinophilia than participants receiving placebo.11,12

 Drug interactions related to monomeric DAPTA use are currently unknown.

 - National Institute of Allergy and Infectious Diseases (NIAID).
-NIAID ChemDB, HIV Drugs in Development.
-Available at: https://chemdb.niaid.nih.gov/DrugDevelopmentHIV.aspx.
-Last accessed on June 26, 2017.
+NIAID ChemDB, HIV Drugs in Development. https://chemdb.niaid.nih.gov/DrugDevelopmentHIV.aspx.
+Accessed: August 7, 2018.

 - RAPID Pharmaceuticals website.
-Monomeric DAPTA – the long path to discovery.
-Available at: http://www.rapidpharma.com/en/research-developement/technology-platform/path-to-discovery.html.
-Last accessed on March 31, 2014.
+Monomeric DAPTA – the long path to discovery. http://www.rapidpharma.com/en/research-developement/technology-platform/path-to-discovery.html.
+Accessed: August 7, 2018.

 - Polianova MT, Ruscetti FW, Pert CB, et al. Antiviral and immunological benefits in HIV patients receiving intranasal peptide T (DAPTA).
 Peptides.
 2003 Jul;24(7):1093-8.
 Available at: http://www.rapidpharma.com/uploads/media/2003-02_Publication.pdf.
 Last accessed on March 31, 2014.

-- Rapid Laboratories Inc. Safety and Efficacy of ADAPTAVIR's Ability to Eliminate Treatment-Resistant Infectious Virus in the Blood Cellular Reservoir (PBMCs) of HIV Patients With Suppressed Plasma Viral Load.
+- Rapid Laboratories Inc. Safety and efficacy of ADAPTAVIR's ability to eliminate treatment-resistant infectious virus in the blood cellular reservoir (PBMCs) of HIV patients with suppressed plasma viral load.
 In: ClinicalTrials.gov.
 Bethesda (MD): National Library of Medicine (US).
 Registered on July 31, 2009.
-NLM Identifier: NCT00951743.
-Available at: https://www.clinicaltrials.gov/ct2/show/NCT00951743.
-Last accessed on June 26, 2017.
+NLM Identifier: NCT00951743. https://clinicaltrials.gov/ct2/show/NCT00951743.
+Accessed: August 7, 2018.